Kaleido-subs/style-guide/docs/index.md

 in the English fansubbing community, but may deviate in certain aspects.
-When subtitling in English or other languages, always refer to the style guide of the group or company you're working for.
+When subtitling in English or other languages, always refer to the style guide of the group or company you're working for, or what is most appropriate for the scene you're subtitling in.

 These guidelines are a living document, and will be updated as we continue to learn new techniques and further refine our best practices.
-They are by neither means exhaustive nor definitive.
+They are by no means exhaustive, nor are they definitive.
 These are not hard rules you must follow to the letter, and the hallmark of a good subtitler is knowing how to adapt as the situation demands,